PhD 2018. “Subset selection and feature identification in the electrocardiogram”. Joint supervision with Craig Rusin.

 Ph.D.
 2012 from Middle East Technical University, Turkey.

 “Fully Computable Convergence Analysis of Discontinuous Galerkin Finite Element Approximation with an Arbirtrary Number of Levels of Hanging Nodes.
-Sevtap is currently a Postdoctoral Research Assistant at METU.
+Sevtap is currently employed by Direct Energy.

 PhD 2010.
 “Complex Flow and Transport Phenomena in Porous Media”.
 Aycil is currently an Assistant Professor at Oakland University.

 PhD 2010.
 “Coupling Surface Flow with Porous Media Flow”.
 Prince is currently an Assistant Professor at Loyola University Maryland.